Bethenny Frankel’s ‘RHONY’ Co-Star Believes An Engagement To Boyfriend Paul Bernon Could Come Soon

 Frankel previously dated Bernon briefly during one of her many breaks from her romance with Shields.

-Frankel and Bernon haven’t been seen on The Real Housewives of New York City quite yet but when it comes to the show’s upcoming 12th season of the show, it is possible that Bernon will be featured.
-After all, the couple has been spending more and more time together in recent months and just days ago, they were enjoying a romantic getaway in Italy.
+Frankel and Bernon haven’t been seen on The Real Housewives of New York City quite yet, but when it comes to the show’s upcoming 12th season of the show, it is possible that Bernon will be featured.
+After all, the couple has been spending more and more time together in recent months.
+Just days ago, they were enjoying a romantic getaway in Italy.

 During their vacation in Europe, Frankel’s boyfriend was celebrating his birthday and as they took in the sights of the country, Frankel shared a sweet post honoring his special day on her Instagram page.